Kalycito-open-automation/openSAFETY_DEMO/doc/hardware/index.md

 [TOC]

-This chapter discusses the general hardware requirements for POWERLINK Slaves using thePOWERLINK slim interface package to outline the usage of hardware resources and provide a reference point for hardware development respectively.
+This chapter discusses the general hardware requirements for POWERLINK Slaves using the POWERLINK slim interface package to outline the usage of hardware resources and provide a reference point for hardware development respectively.
 Basically the system is organized to host an
 FPGA for the PCP and one or two micro-controllers for the application processor.